OpenComputingLab/reusable-content-example/sandbox.md

 You can try out the workflow in pre-configured environment using a `.devcontainer` in a VS Code environment running on your own computer, or in GitHub Codespaces.

-## Build process

-The build process for generating OU-XML from markdown is a two step process.

-The first step is to generate a Sphinx XML version of the Jupyter Book, as defined by the `_toc.yml` and `_config.yml` file:

-`jb build . --builder custom --custom-builder xml`

-The second step is to use the [`ou-book-theme`](https://pypi.org/project/ou-book-theme/) Python package to convert the Sphinx XML to OU-XML:

-`obt convert-to-ouxml .`

-*NB I think release version of `ou-book-theme` is laggiong the modified version I have been working on...*

-Generated OU-XML content could then be validated against an OU-XML schema by running the command:

-`ou_xml_validator validate  path/to/testme.xml`

 ## TO DO